| Title: | Execute and Control System Processes |

 tracking the process.
 Note that even if the supervisor is disabled

-for a process, if it was started with cleanup = TRUE
+for a process, if it was started with cleanup = TRUE, the process

 will still be killed when the object is garbage collected.